origin1tech/pargv/README.md

 Legend for below:

 - [] 	 						expects optional argument
 - options		 	expects options object.
 - \* 	 						expects any type.
 - | 	 							expects value or other value.
 - ...	 						expects spread operator, any number of arguments
-- pargs	 			expects pargv parsed object of cmds and flags.

 - .configure 		 	([number] | [options], [options]) accepts index of cmd and/or configuration options object.
 - .parse 				 			([array]) parses process.argv or a supplied array argument.
 - .addParser		 		(string, function, [boolean]) name, parser callback and true to overwrite existing.
 - .cast 				 				(*) calls parsers returning cast value when truthy value is returned.
 - .getFlags 		 		() returns only the flags from either the saved parsing or manually provided..
 - .hasCmd 			 			(* | array | ...) value, array of values or spread, check if cmd exist in cmds
 - .getCmd				 			(number) returns the command by passed index.
 - .flagsToArray  ([defaults], [strip]) returns an array of flags with optional defaults.
 - .flagsToString ([defaults], [char]) returns a string of flags w/ optional defaults separated by char,
 - .stripExec 		 	() simply returns all args less the node path and the executed path.
 -. fonts 				 			() returns an array of usable figlet fonts.
 - .logo 				 				(string, [string], [string]) text, color, font.
-- .ui 				 	 ([number]) usage string and help width returns div, span, show for creating help, call show() to show result..
+- .ui 				 	 				([number]) usage string and help width returns div, span, show for creating help, call show() to show result.
-- .action  			 (string, function) the command to match and the callback function.
+- .action  			 		(string, string, function) the command to match, aliases and the callback function.
 - .reset 				 			() resets the configuration back to defaults, used when parsing manual array of args.

 ## Configure Options